b-jan/blog/NextJs.md

 ![Next.js](assets/ssr-next.jpg?raw=true "React SSR with Next.js")

-The simplest setting for your React application is client-side rendering.
 You are usually completely running ReactJS on the browser.
+For sure, the simplest setting for your React application is client-side rendering.
 The initial html rendered by the server is a placeholder `<div id="root"></div>` and the entire UI is rendered in the browser once all your scripts load.

-While your scripts are loading, your visitor sees nothing, a blank page!
+The problem is that, in the meantime, your visitor sees... nothing, a blank page!

-Looking for how to eliminate this crappy blank page, I discovered Next.js: this is the best framework for making server-side rendering React applications.
+Looking for how to get rid of this crappy blank page for a personal project, I discovered Next.js: the current best framework for making server-side rendering React applications.

 ### Why SSR (Server-Side Rendering)?